-The Real Reason Prince Charles Always Wears a Ring on His Pinky
+The Real Reason King Charles Always Wears a Ring on His Pinky

-Yet there’s one royal fashion statement that few people are talking about, but still has us puzzled: the ring Prince Charles wears on his left pinky finger.
+Yet there’s one royal fashion statement that few people are talking about—but still has us puzzled: the ring King Charles III wears on his left pinky finger.

-So if anyone had any doubt that Prince Charles was in fact royalty, they’d need only check for the official signet of the Prince of Wales on his left hand.
-Check out these things you didn’t know about Prince Charles.
+So if anyone has any doubt that King Charles is in fact royalty, they’d need only check for the official signet on his left hand.

 How long has King Charles worn the signet ring?